zitadel/zitadel/docs/docs/quickstarts/login/angular.md

 ...
 ```

 If you decide to use the _StatehandlerService_, provide it in the `app.module`.
 Make sure it gets initialized first using Angular’s `APP_INITIALIZER`.
-You find the service implementation in the [example](https://github.com/caos/zitadel-examples/tree/main/angular).
+You can find the service implementation in the [example](https://github.com/caos/zitadel-examples/tree/main/angular).

 ```ts